 Our senior students are actively encouraged to continue their involvement in sport, and other co-curricular activities.
 We believe that by providing these opportunities our young adults grow in school spirit, teamwork, maturity, independent thinking and in social responsibility.
 At the same time, they develop loyalty to their School, and to their peers.

 In Year 10, students begin to investigate citizenship and service, as part of which they undertake Stage 1 Personal Learning Plan (PLP).
-This year long course focuses on contribution to the community and volunteering, as well as career and work education (Workplace Practices) and identifying strengths, interests and personal development.
+This year long course focuses on contribution to the community and volunteering, as well as career and work education and identifying strengths, interests and personal development.

 It is in this year that students will narrow their elective choices to pursue subjects of strength and interest with many being trials for further SACE studies.
 Many students will tackle Stage 1 subjects in Year 10 (for example: Maths Studies, Japanese, Indonesian, Music, Media Studies and Design Technology).

 The Year 10 program also opens up opportunities to extend their thinking about self and others with numerous travel options and the Citizenship project.
 This project demands that students commit to raising awareness, support and funds for a service organisation of their choice.

 Many foreign languages can be studied from Year 10.
 We have a relationship with the South Australian Secondary School of Languages (SASSL) where students can choose a language and be taught in a three hour lesson once per week from 4.30pm, at an offsite location.
 Students who choose to do this may study one less subject from our curriculum, or treat it as an extra subject.
 If this is of interest, an appointment can be made with the Director of Learning to discover all of the details.